Insurance Abroad: EHIC & S1 Form Explained 2026

-- Private international health insurance closes gaps for repatriation and private doctors.
+- Private international health insurance fills the gaps your statutory fund leaves open: repatriation transport and private doctors.

 Apply for the S1 form on time